samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 *Staff, Rarity Varies (Requires Attunement by a Spellcaster)*

 Bound into this staff is a spell of level 8 or lower.
 The spell is determined when the staff is created and can be of any school of magic.
 The staff has 6 charges and regains 1d6 expended charges daily at dawn.
 While holding the staff, you can expend 1 charge to cast its spell.
-If you expend the staff’s last charge, roll 1d20.
+If you expend the staff's last charge, roll 1d20.
 On a 1, the staff loses its properties and becomes a nonmagical [Quarterstaff](/equipment/12-quarterstaff).

-The level of the spell bound into the staff determines the spell’s saving throw DC and attack bonus, as well as the staff’s rarity, as shown in the following table.
+The level of the spell bound into the staff determines the spell's saving throw DC and attack bonus, as well as the staff's rarity, as shown in the following table.

 | Spell Level | Rarity | Save DC | Attack Bonus |
 | --- | --- | --- | --- |